 - I have a cloud backup with Backblaze (Backblaze is for both Windows and Mac computers. $60 per year includes my desktop and external hard drive with .5 TB of extra photos & docs).

-- 1 storage type is hard drive/external hard drive (you can buy these at Walmart or other stores for less than $100)
+- 1 storage type is my external hard drive that I can grab in an emergency (you can buy these at Walmart or other stores for less than $100)